Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Singularity behavior in the axi-symmetric simplified model

-Summarizing, it is shown that the general evolution of the velocity field gives rise to a Riemann-like mechanism for which $\frac{\partial v_r}{\partial r}$ diverges at a circular rim located on the manifold of zero initial swirl velocity, $v_\phi=0$.
-Near this manifold $\frac{\partial v_\phi}{\partial r}$ also diverges.
-This property will be sketched in the following Section \ref{Secc:QualitativeFlow}.
-Finally, notices that as it occurs in compressible fluids, this transition from a single to a multi-valued flow could possible be regularized by viscosity.
+Summarizing, in this section it is shown that the general evolution of the velocity field gives rise to a Riemann-like mechanism for which $\frac{\partial v_r}{\partial r}$, as well as, $\frac{\partial v_\phi}{\partial r}$ both diverge at a circular rim.
+Others, velocity gradient may also diverge as discussed at the end of the paper.
+Moreover, in the case of zero swirl velocity, $v_\phi=0$, a singularity is also expected, but only $\frac{\partial v_r}{\partial r}$ and $\frac{\partial v_z}{\partial z}$ diverge in finite-time, while other velocity gradients or vorticity components remain bounded (See Section \ref{Sec:ZeroSwirl}).

+Finally, notices that as it occurs for compressible fluids, this transition from a single to a multi-valued flow could possibly be regularized by viscosity.
 We shall investigate this issue in a future publication.